quuuut/Spencer-Macro-Utilities/README.md

 - If you get DLL errors when launching, install [The Visual Studio 2022 x64 C++ Redist](https://learn.microsoft.com/en-us/cpp/windows/latest-supported-vc-redist).

-- If it doesn't launch at all, go into properties and select "Unblock" on the file.
+- If it doesn't launch at all in Windows, go into properties and select "Unblock" on the file.

-- If you have another issue where keybinds don't work, restart your computer, it seems to fix it permanently.
+- If you have another issue where keybinds don't work, restart your computer, and it seems to fix it permanently.

-- In certain scenarios, when downgrading from a version with more features to a version with less features causes the program to crash on launch, either delete your RMCsettings.json file, or remove section_order_vector from the .json.
+- In certain scenarios, when downgrading from a version with more features to a version with fewer features causes the program to crash on launch, either delete your RMCsettings.json file, or remove section_order_vector from the .json.

 ![GitHub Releases](https://img.shields.io/github/downloads/Spencer0187/Spencer-Macro-Utilities/total.svg)

 ## [Link to Latest Version](https://github.com/Spencer0187/Spencer-Macro-Utilities/releases/latest)
+- Windows Installation: Run the executable "suspend" file.
+- Linux Installation: Run the executable "suspend" file through [Wine](https://gitlab.winehq.org/wine/wine/-/wikis/Download), and accept the Admin Confirmation.
+Works across nearly all distros.

 ## Join the Roblox Glitching Discord!
 (I can help you with support)
 https://discord.gg/roblox-glitching-community-998572881892094012